 “My struggle began when I was 13,” he said.
 “My wife still doesn’t know.”

-One hundred percent of the men in the room that day had their own story.
-While the details were different, they all had at least one thing in common: All had been struggling in solitude.
+One hundred percent of the men in the room had their own story.
+While the details were different, they all had at least one thing in common: all had been struggling in solitude.

 James 5:16 teaches, “Therefore, confess your sins to one another and pray for one another, that you may be healed.”

-In an attempt to deflect attention from their own failures, these men that day could have condemned me.
+In an attempt to deflect attention from their own failures, these men could have condemned me.

 They could have simply said nothing, and lead me to falsely believe I was the only one to have that particular struggle.